 Reading RG7 1QX.

 More information to follow but note that the hall has a sprung floor!

 We aim to start dancing again from Wednesday 30 June if the church is willing to take bookings or as soon thereafter as possible.
 We will dance through the summer and start off with a repertoire of simpler dances so that we can get our brains in gear and our bodies fitter.
 The evenings will be taken by Steve Kelly, Anne Carter or committee members if neither of them is available.
 (The church kitchen has been refurbished and is looking very smart.)

 Our annual ball was scheduled for Saturday 6 February 2021 at the Abbey School.
-Due to the renewed restrictions due to the covid-19 pandemic we have had to cancel.
-If you would like to see what you are missing here is a crib
+Due to the covid-19 pandemic restrictions we had to cancel.
+If you would like to see what you missed here is a crib

 and if you follow this link https://my.strathspey.org/dd/list/28220/ you will get a listing with links to cribs and videos of the dances.

 There are a variety of ways to keep in touch with dancing on-line.

 https://www.rscds.org/get-involved/dance-scottish-home gives you access to a weekly podcast with music and chat about dances.
 If you click on a week you will get access to that week’s email Newsletter which has a link to that week’s podcast.
 At the foot of the page you can access all the weekly online dance classes that the RSCDS has been putting on.
 You do not have to be a RSCDS member to access these resources.